Multi-target quantum compilation algorithm: Multi-target quantum compilation

+The novelty of this work includes: \begin{itemize} \item It presents a quantum compilation algorithm for the first time that is adaptable for simulating multiple unitaries. \item It introduces an enhanced quantum architecture search that utilizes a genetic algorithm in combination with a standard variational quantum algorithm. \end{itemize}

+The paper is structured as follows.
+In Section~\ref{sec2}, we present the multi-target quantum compilation with detail of its definitions, algorithms, and numerical benchmarking.
+Section~\ref{sec3} explores various applications, including thermal state preparation, time-dependent quantum dynamic simulations, and variational quantum eigensolvers.
+Finally, we conclude the paper in Section~\ref{sec4}.
+Additional material can be found in \ref{appA} and \ref{appB}.

-\subsection{Multi-target quantum compilation}
+\section{Multi-target quantum compilation}

-Quantum compilation (QC) \cite{Khatri2019quantumassisted, hai2023variational} is a training process that transforms information from a target unitary $U$ to a trainable unitary $V(\bm{\theta})$, where $\bm{\theta}$ are trainable parameters.
-Hereafter, we introduce a compilation process to transform a set of $n$ targets into one trainable unitary, therefore, it is called multi-target quantum compilation.
+Quantum compilation (QC) \cite{Khatri2019quantumassisted, hai2023variational} can be regarded as a training process that transforms information from a target unitary $U$ to a trainable unitary $V(\bm{\theta})$, where $\bm{\theta}$ are trainable parameters.
+Hereafter, we introduce a compilation process to transform a set of $n$ targets into one trainable unitary (one single quantum circuit with $n$ different $\bm\theta$s), therefore, it is called multi-target quantum compilation.

-\subsubsection{Definition}
+\subsection{Definition}

 Let $\bm{\mathscr{H}}$ be a Hilbert space, and $\mathcal{U} = \big\{ U_j ; 1 \le j \le n\big\}$ be $n$-target unitaries on $\mathscr{H}$, there exists a trainable unitary $V$ that satisfies